TheWhiteBug/pasaffe/README.md

 # About

-This is a fork of the excellent pasaffe project from https://launchpad.net/pasaffe
+This is a fork of the excellent pasaffe project from https://git.launchpad.net/pasaffe

 Refer to this site for latest updates in case this here gets out-of-date.

-Since I was not interested in bzr, I cloned to bzr repo, converted it to git and pushed it here on github.

 # Changes